 Of these four, it comes down to what’s best for you.
 Whichever sports bra you decide to go with, keep these tips in mind:

 - The shelf life of a sports bra is 6-12 months.
 Over time the elasticity gets stretched and support is lost.

 - Never dry your sports bra — this can damage the material and decrease its life faster.

 - You shouldn’t have to double up on bras; if you do, it’s a sign of an improper fit/design.

 - Women should do a proper bra fitting annually as breasts can change from year to year.
 Remember, 80% of women are in the wrong bra.

-- The general recommendation for a woman who works out 2-5 times a week is that she owns 3 good sports bras to allow proper cycling.
-Not wearing the same one every workout will help increase it’s life.
+- The general recommendation for a woman who works out two to five times a week is that she owns three good sports bras to allow proper cycling.
+Not wearing the same one every workout will help increase its life.

 Just remember, you can look amazing and feel amazing even when sweat is trickling down your forehead!